tblsoft/solr-cmd-utils/README.md

 If you have a full feed every night, you can check the number of results that were processed yesterday.
 If numFound > 0 you might have a problem.

     solr-numfound -in "http://localhost:8983/solr/solr-core/select?q=*&fq=processingtime:[*+TO+NOW/DAY-1DAY]"

+## Todo's
+* Documentation for installation
+* improve help menu for the command line options
+* documentation for all the available functions

 ## Amazon API Tools
 The Amazon Api Tools are a good example to build a java command line tool.